psarma21/distracted-driver/README.md

 # distracted-driver
-Project for a hack event at UMass Amherst
+Project for a hack event at UMass Amherst:

 Overview:
 Distracted driving kills around 9 people and injures over 1000 people per day in the US (CDC).
 How do we prevent drivers from being distracted while driving?